 This assessment is not intended to evaluate the practices of individual farming operations within the GWMA.
-Growers are not required to share fertilizer or soil amendment application information with outside entities (like WSDA) unless required through statutory requirement (for dairy operations) or legal discovery.
-The objective was to determine ranges bracketing commonly used application rates for manure, compost, and commercial fertilizer for the top 15 crops (by acreage) grown within the GWMA boundary.
-The data collected is categorized by commodity; this allows as much anonymity as possible to agronomists and growers who provided nutrient application information.
+Information about commercial fertilizer, manure, and compost was collected voluntarily from crop consultants and growers.
+Growers are not obligated to share fertilizer or soil amendment application information with outside entities (like WSDA) unless required by statute or legal discovery.
+The objective was to identify the range of commonly used nitrogen application rates for the top 15 crops by acreage grown within the GWMA boundary.
+The data is grouped by commodity; this allows as much anonymity as possible to agronomists and growers who provided nutrient application information.
+Information was gathered from crop consultants and growers with the goal of targeting experts who could provide information about a large percentage of the acreage for each crop.
+As a result, for each crop the number of experts consulted may be relatively small.
+Although for most crops a large proportion of the acreage was covered, in some cases only one consultant was responsible for most of the acres of a commodity, meaning if that consultant's recommendations or practices were atypical, that may have a large influence on the accuracy of the results.